HumanSecurity/human-mcp-server/README.md

 ## 🐳 Run with Docker

-If you prefer Docker over NPM, run the MCP server container directly:
+If you prefer to use Docker over NPM, run the MCP server container directly:

 ```bash
 docker run --rm -i \